 Students interested in majoring or minoring in political science should stop by the Department of Political Science Office, SSB 301, or visit our website at http://polisci.ucsd.edu.

 Political science majors are encouraged to participate in the UC Education Abroad Program (EAP) and UC San Diego’s Opportunities Abroad Program (OAP).
 Information on EAP/OAP is given in the “Education Abroad Program” section of the UC San Diego General Catalog.
 Interested students should contact the Study Abroad UC San Diego office near Matthews Quad and visit its website at http://studyabroad.ucsd.edu/.
 Financial aid can be used for EAP/OAP study, and special study-abroad scholarships are also available.

 Political science majors who study abroad and satisfy specified requirements may add the Global Concentration in Political Science.
 The Global Concentration in Political Science capitalizes on students’ study abroad experience, language skills, and UC San Diego’s global content courses.
 Increasingly, employers highly value global and international experiences and having the global concentration would allow you to showcase global competency within your political science major.
 This is a transcripted concentration, meaning it will reflect on your transcript, but not on your final diploma.

 This concentration requires

 Interested students should see an adviser in the department for additional information.

-Unique research opportunities for undergraduates in our department include the Local Internship Research Program, Research Apprenticeship Program, Senior Honors Program, Study Abroad, and the UC in Washington, DC, internship program.
+Unique research opportunities for undergraduates in our department include the Local Internship Research Program, Research Apprenticeship Program, Senior Honors Program, Study Abroad, UCDC internship program, and the UC Center in Sacramento internship program.
 Please see an adviser in the department for more information about each program.